TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 ```

 The development server runs on `http://localhost:8080` and will proxy all api calls to port `1885`.
 The serve command watches any changes inside `pkg/webui` and refreshes automatically.
-In order to set up the stack to support running the frontend via `webpack-dev-server`, the following environment setup is needed:
+In order to set up The Things Stack to support running the frontend via `webpack-dev-server`, the following environment setup is needed:

 ```
 NODE_ENV=development